Suspected identity compromise

 note

-Suspected Identity Compromise tickets are classified as suggested for review, and are automatically closed after a review period of two weeks.
+Suspected Identity Compromise tickets are classified as suggested for review, and are automatically closed after a review period of 28 days.

 The Full Details section provides references to normative actions taken in close proximity to suspected activities.
 Suspected activities are indicated in red, while typical activities are in green.
 Coro uses IP lookup providers to derive metadata about connecting IP addresses to help admin users identify patterns in suspicious activity.
 Select the dropdown next to an activity to view any identified details, such as service provider, proxy, organization name, or threat type (where one is identified).